-Since the beginning of time, God had things for His creation to do.
+Since the beginning of time, part of God’s plan was for his creatures to have a purpose.
 He put Adam in the Garden to work and take care of it.
 It wasn’t until sin entered the world, that work was done by the sweat of the brow and the aching of tired muscles.

 Government got in on the action as well, by managing the unions and submitting to many of their demands.
 The unions became a special interest group, lobbying for their own personal agendas.
 What should’ve been a good thing quickly turned corrupt.